MartinBenes/Loader2/README.md

 3. Goto Form4 and change all of the links and file paths.

+4. Next install Costura Fody for DLL merging for MetroFramework and such.

+5. Test and attempt to fix errors before spamming me.

 ## License

 This repo is listed with a [MIT license](https://github.com/ThaisenPM/Cheat-Loader-CSGO-2.0/blob/master/LICENSE) which allows this to be used for commercial use, personal use and distribution and allows for modification of the source BUT does NOT allow me to be liable for what you do with the source and does not offer any warranty.